My system for learning Mandarin Chinese (10 tips)

 Google Translate is an invaluable tool for learning Chinese.
 Apart from being fairly good at translating Chinese sentences, I also like that it shows how common the various meanings of Chinese characters are in their corpus (collection) of Chinese language.
 That helps when writing down a translation for a Chinese character: You can start with only the most common meanings.

-I often look up words in the following three dictionaries – each of which has different strengths:
+I often look up words in the following dictionaries – each of which has different strengths:

 • Wiktionary is slightly unwieldy due to how it mixes simplified characters and traditional characters (vs. keeping them separate).
-However, I like its way of presenting the many meanings of (e.g.) Chinese characters.
+However, I like how it structures its information – e.g., it puts example sentences, related words etc. under a given meaning of a word or character.
 Special features:

 • Provides semantic information you often don’t find in dictionaries such as online slang and computer science terms.